codebyMai/art-shop/README.md

 # Future features
 - ability to sort products by size, miniatures vs. larger artworks;
 - changing featured artworks by ticking 'is_featured' option;
-- sold artwork images labeled sold so the store does not appear empty until next restock and
+- sold artwork images labeled 'sold' to emphasize the scarcity of the product;
--

 # Technologies used